ImperialCollegeLondon/RSEBlog/docs/posts/20241127_tutorial_git_github.md

 - **Issues are a sort of ToDo list - they help to organise what needs to be done**.
 Use labels to sort the issues in categories and write meaningful issue titles to help the reader quickly figuring out what they are about.
 - **Writing good issues takes time, but it is time well invested if done right**.
 Writing an issue is not just _writing_ but also reflecting on what needs to be written, which means reflecting on the problem to solve, being this fixing a bug or adding new functionality.
 As you might not be the one finally addressing the issue, include clear explanations and context that are understandable to others.
 They might not know what you know.
 Also, if there's a tool or solution that you think will work well to tackle that issue, do mention it.
 - **Complex issues should be broken down into sub-issues that are more manageable**.
-This enables team members (or yourself if you work alone on the project) to work in parallel in different aspects of the code.
+This enables team members (or yourself if you work alone on the project) to work in parallel on different aspects of the code.
 It also leads to smaller pull requests, which are easier to review.
 Use [task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) to organise the sub-issues within large, umbrella issues.
 - **Before working on an issue, claim it (or assign it to it yourself)**.
 This is essential in a collaborative project to make sure that no two people are working on the same issue without knowing it, which would be a wasteful duplication of efforts.
 - **A project board can be used to manage addressing issues over a period of time**.
 Define iterations - typically 2-weeks long, but might be longer or shorter, depending on the project - and allocate the issues to them based on their priority, time available or skills of the people working on the project.
 Then use this board to monitor progress and take corrective actions if things are going off-track.
 You can read [all about GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects) in the GitHub docs.